Summer Food Program

 Students come through the cafeteria line and pick up the meal.
 They may eat in the cafeteria or in the classroom, at the discretion of the principal.

-There is space at each site for community members up to age 18 to enjoy their meal.
+There is space at each site for community members 18 years old and younger to enjoy their meal.
 Times of service are posted on each school door.

 The Alexandria Health Department has approved our summer feeding procedures and will be frequently monitoring our feeding operation, as they do throughout the school year.